wessenstam/gts2021-prep/start/start.rst

   .. figure:: images/1.png

 - Docker Hub account is needed for saving/uploading the images for the Fiesta application.
 Create an account using http://hub.docker.com.
 - Blueprint of the Dev Environment to you are going to deploy.
 This saves you in building the environment.
 The blueprint can be download :download:`here <Docker MariaDB FiestaApp.json>`.
+If you also have Era deployed, you can also use :download:`this blueprint <Docker MariaDB FiestaApp - ERA.json>`.
+The last blueprint will also register the MariaDB in Era.

 Prepare your environment
 ------------------------